Henry Clay Frick House: Other stories

 The second floor contained the family's private living spaces such as the bedrooms, the women's boudoir, sitting rooms, the breakfast room, and guest rooms.
 There are 14 rooms on the second story.
 Its layout is similar to the first story, but the second floor extends only across the central and south wings.
 Henry had a bedroom facing Fifth Avenue, which had dark woodwork.
 His adjacent sitting room is known as the Walnut Room because of its wood paneling.
 Adelaide had a bedroom and boudoir facing the avenue, designed with Louis XIV style and Louis XV style furnishings.
 Helen also had her bedroom overlooking the avenue, as well as a private library across the hall from her father's sitting room.
 Other rooms on that floor were designed with a lighter color palette, including guest rooms designed by De Wolfe.
 The second-floor hallways include cove lighting and ceilings with Chinoiserie murals.
-The third floor had servants' quarters, which were occupied by around 27 servants.
+The third floor had rooms for about 27 servants.

 When the house became a museum, the upper floors were originally used as staff offices.
 Ten of the second-floor rooms were converted to galleries as part of an early-2020s renovation.
 The new galleries retain the second-floor rooms' dimensions, which are smaller than those of the first-floor rooms.
 Also as part of the 2020s renovation, a mezzanine with a shop and a cafe was added to the reception hall.

 The large basement contained the kitchen and service areas.
 A wing contained the billiard room and bowling alley, which were decorated in the Jacobean style with ornate strapwork ceilings.
 The bowling alley was built by the Brunswick-Balke-Collender Company in 1914.
 During the 1920s and early 1930s, the Frick Art Reference Library was housed in the bowling alley until they moved to a new structure next door at 10 East 71st Street.
 The bowling alley was seldom used afterward; it still exists as of 2025 but is closed to the public.
 Also in the basement is a 30 by 80 ft, reinforced-concrete storage vault that was constructed in the 1940s.
 The vault contains 98550 ft3 of storage space on three levels, as well as walls measuring 1 ft thick and a roof measuring 3 ft thick.
 A basement auditorium with approximately 220 seats was built in the 2020s.
 Known as the Stephen A. Schwarzman Auditorium, it is shaped similarly to a clamshell and replaced three levels of storage vaults.